 Your dog should eat raw bones, never cooked, as they can splinter and could pierce his stomach and intestines.

 I'm sure you're already aware that chicken bones shouldn't be fed to your dog either as they can be very dangerous, and try to be around when he's chewing on a bone, just in case.

-The dry patches on your Cocker's skin may turn out to be caused by a food allergy.
-If it is, you might like to try an exclusion diet to determine exactly what's causing it - you can read more about that here.
+If the dry patches on your Cocker's skin turn out to be caused by a food allergy, you might like to try an exclusion diet to work out exactly what's causing it - you can read more about that here.

 I hope this has helped and that you soon get your Cocker back to his normal self.
 Good luck to you both, and I'd be delighted to hear about your progress.

 PS: If you'd like to make some homemade treats for you pet, just follow this link for some tasty recipes!